louisheal/splitgate-api/README.md

 # Splitgate API
-A proxy server for Tracker GGs Split Gate API
+A proxy server for Tracker GGs Split Gate API.

-The service can be found running on `https://splitgate-api.onrender.com/`.
+The service can be found running on `https://splitgate-api.onrender.com/`

 ## Usage
 The API currently requires two URL parameters: 'platform' and 'username'.